 It is noted that Canonical is considering various methods of improving quality, and one of them is the delivery of programs that are initially developed with an eye on security, reliability, and correctness.
 This is especially important for the basic components of the distribution, since if problems arise in low-level software, these problems affect the work of all higher layers, for example, if there are problems with performance in the basic packages, they affect the performance of other subsystems.

-To test the replacement of system components in Ubuntu, the oxidizr project has been prepared, offering a command-line toolkit for managing system experiments related to replacing traditional utilities with alternatives written in Rust.
-Currently, oxidizr offers experiments for switching to the default use of the uutils coreutils, uutils findutils, uutils diffutils and sudo-rs packages.
-For example, to replace coreutils and findutils in your system, it is enough to run the command "sudo oxidizr enable --experiments coreutils findutils", and to return to the original state, you can use the command "oxidizr disable".
+To test the replacement in Ubuntu The oxidizr project, which provides command-line tools for managing system experiments related to replacing traditional utilities with alternatives written in Rust, has been developed for system components.
+Currently, oxidizr offers experiments for switching to the default use of the uutils, coreutils, uutils, findutils, uutils, and sudo-rs packages.
+For example, to replace coreutils and findutils on your system, simply run the command "sudo oxidizr enable --experiments coreutils findutils," and to revert to the default state, use the command "oxidizr disable."

 Source: opennet.ru